Applied Materials (AMAT) Receivables Refunds (2016 - 2017)

 - Applied Materials' Receivables Refunds fell 4129.03% to $91.0 million in Q1 2017 from the same period last year, while for Jan 2017 it was $91.0 million, marking a year-over-year decrease of 4129.03%.
 This contributed to the annual value of $87.0 million for FY2016, which is 3149.61% down from last year.

-- Applied Materials' Receivables Refunds amounted to $91.0 million in Q1 2017, which was down 4129.03% from $87.0 million recorded in Q4 2016.
+- As of Q1 2017, Applied Materials' Receivables Refunds stood at $91.0 million, which was down 4129.03% from $87.0 million recorded in Q4 2016.

-- Applied Materials' Receivables Refunds' 5-year high stood at $178.0 million during Q4 2013, with a 5-year trough of $30.0 million in Q3 2013.
+- Over the past 5 years, Applied Materials' Receivables Refunds peaked at $178.0 million during Q4 2013, and registered a low of $30.0 million during Q3 2013.

 - Examining YoY changes over the last 5 years, Applied Materials' Receivables Refunds showed a top increase of 13333.33% in 2014 and a maximum decrease of 5561.8% in 2014.